Invest Gulf Free shortlist

 Off-plan in Ranches III

 Emaar continues limited off-plan launches in Ranches III sub-phases.
-Emaar’s ~95% delivery rate is the knowledge base benchmark.
+Emaar’s ~95% delivery rate is our market notes benchmark.
 Off-plan premiums over ready Ranches II stock run 15–30% — justify with build quality and appreciation thesis, not yield.

 DLD 4% at Oqood registration.
 Escrow mandatory.
 See Off-Plan Property Dubai Guide.